BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 COMPUTERNAME:~ USERNAME$ 🁢
 ```

 With the `-l` option the `d` on the left tells you that the item in the directory contains another directory.
-A hyphen `-` tells you that the item is a file.
+A hyphen `-` in that space would you that the item is a file.

 You can combine options, so `ls -la` will list all the information about all the contents of the current directory, including hidden dot `.` files and invisible directories like the `Library`.